Themekraft/wc4bp/readme.txt

 9. Admin menu options

 == Changelog ==
+= 3.2.6.1 11 March 2019 =
+* Improved the loading spinner into the admin.
+* Included the argument parameter for the hook `woocommerce_checkout_update_customer` to avoid the error `ArgumentCountError`.
+* Added validation to ensure the buddypress xprofile is activated and ready to use in our code.

 = 3.2.6 7 March 2019 =
 * Freemius updated to 2.2.4.
 * Add a new option to disable redirection for the thankyou page.